andy-liuu/-Shellshock-Tank-Game/README.md

 ### About
 - Tank-themed videogame<br>
-- This is my first experience with game development<br>
+- This is my first experience with game development, sprite animation, etc.<br>
 <strong> Disclamer: I made this game before learning about proper modular programming's efficiency, although I did learn use functions as pseudo-classes</strong><br>
 - 2018-2019 FSE for ICS3U